grealmkids/bigezolite/WARP.md

 ## Project Overview

-BigezoLite is a comprehensive school management system with SMS communications and subscription management.
+Bigezo is a comprehensive school management system with SMS communications and subscription management.
 It's a full-stack application with:
 - **Backend**: Node.js/Express/TypeScript API with PostgreSQL database
 - **Frontend**: Angular 19 single-page application with Material UI
 - **Key features**: